-The 29 Sunset Improvement Project is the first holistic effort to invest in this route for current and future users and aims to deliver significant transportation improvements to the southern and western neighborhoods of San Francisco.
-The 29 Sunset is one of the longest bus routes in the Muni system that serves the Bayview, Excelsior, Park Merced, Sunset and Richmond neighborhoods.
+The 29 Sunset Improvement Project is the first holistic effort to invest in the route for current and future users.
+The project aims to deliver transportation improvements to southern and western San Francisco.
+The 29 Sunset is one of the longest bus routes in the Muni system.
+It serves the Bayview, Excelsior, Park Merced, Sunset and Richmond neighborhoods.

-The 29 Sunset also serves numerous schools and colleges, including multiple high schools, the main campus of City College of San Francisco and San Francisco State University.
+The 29 Sunset also serves many schools and colleges.
+This includes several high schools, the main campus of City College of San Francisco and San Francisco State University.
 Nearly 12% of all passengers on the 29 Sunset identify as students compared to 9% systemwide.
-Pre-pandemic this route served 17,400 daily riders and in recent months, ridership has recovered to around 11,800 daily riders.
+Pre-pandemic, this route served 17,400 daily riders.
+In recent months, ridership has recovered to around 14,700 daily riders.

-We have heard from many Muni customers about their experiences on the 29 Sunset, particularly from students who rely on this route to get to school, that more service is needed to serve all of those who wish to ride.
-A key objective of this project is to reduce delays that result in long wait times, and to reduce “pass-ups,” when people waiting for the bus are not able to board because the bus is too crowded.
+We have heard from many Muni customers about their experiences on the 29 Sunset.
+Students who rely on this route to get to school are particularly vocal that we need to better serve all those who wish to ride.
+A key goal of this project is to reduce delays that result in long wait times.
+Another goal is to reduce “pass ups,” when people waiting for the bus are not able to board because the bus is too crowded.

-Another issue that the project seeks to address is long travel times due to traffic-congested segments, and frequent stopping due to closely spaced bus stops.
+Another issue that the project seeks to address is long travel times due to traffic.
+We also aim to address frequent stopping due to closely spaced bus stops.

 Project Outreach and Next Steps

-Potential implementation is expected to begin with a quick-build phase as soon as late 2022 and is dependent on several factors such as design complexity, funding and operator availability.
+We expect potential implementation to begin in 2023.
+This quick-build phase is dependent on several factors.
+Design complexity, funding and operator availability are three.
 Permanent construction will likely begin in 2025.